productgang/datasift-sublime-text/README.md

 datasift-sublime-text
 =====================

 DataSift Sublime Text Plugin to validate and compile CSDL, and to consume a sample set of interactions.
+It also includes syntax highlighting for CSDL.

 Installation
 ------------